 The City of Brampton's Official Plan provides comprehensive policies that facilitate land use decision making.
 The purpose of the plan is to guide development and infrastructure decisions and set the basis for addressing the challenges of growth in Brampton.
-The property is designated "Residential" in the Official Plan and is listed on the City's Municipal Register of Cultural Heritage Resources.
+The property is designated "Residential" in the Official Plan.
 The Official Plan policies that are applicable to this application include but are not limited to: